-• Students will complete 9 quizzes during the semester based on the readings from the textbook.
+Students will complete 9 quizzes during the semester based on the readings from the textbook.
 Quizzes will consist of a total of ten questions (multiple choice, fill in the blank, true/false).
-The quizzes will be taken on webcourses outside of class and must be taken during the specified window (see calendar below for dates and reading assignments).
+The quizzes will be taken on Webcourses outside of class and must be taken during the specified window (see calendar below for dates and reading assignments).
 The lowest quiz grade will be dropped at the end of the semester.

-• Reflection Papers (40 points)
+• Reflection Papers (100 points)

-Students will complete four reflection papers for each of the following guest lecture sets: Life Sciences, Engineering (Civil, Industrial, Environmental), Engineering (Electrical, Computer, Mechanical) and Physical & Natural Sciences.
+O Students will complete four reflection papers for each of the following guest lecture sets: Life Sciences, Engineering (Civil, Industrial, Environmental), Engineering (Electrical, Computer, Mechanical) and

+Physical & Natural Sciences.
 Students will complete a two-page reaction paper (12 pt font, Times New Roman, 1" margins, double spaced) for the presentations given those weeks.
 Students will also incorporate information found on ONET into these papers.

-• Assessments (120 points)
+Assessments (105 points)

 - Career Development Inventory (30 points) The Career Development Inventory (CDI), created by Albert Thompson, Richard Lindeman, Donald Super, Jean Pierre Jordaan, and Roger Myers, can be used before administering an interest inventory to measure an individual's readiness to make vocational choices, or with an interest inventory to determine how best to interpret the interest inventory results.
 See Webcourses for further instructions. - Career Maturity Inventory (30 points) The CMI is a helpful way for students to gain personal insight into the process of and readiness for making career choices.
 The CMI includes a series of 24 questions and is most often recommended to students enrolled in the First Year Experience course or Career Planning course.
 See Webcourses. - Focus 2 Career Assessment (30 points) Students will access the Focus 2 Career assessments through the UCF Career Services website and complete the Work Interest Assessment, Values Assessment, Skills Assessment.
 See Webcourses for further instructions. - HumanMetrics Personality: Jung Typology Test and 16 Personalities Assessment (15 points) Students will complete a personality assessment online through 16 personalities.com website.
-See Webcourses for further instructions. - Career Thoughts Inventory (CTI) (15 points) CTI is a theory-based assessment and intervention resource intended to improve the quality of career decisions.
-Students will be provided a copy of the Career Thoughts Inventory (CTI) during class.
+See Webcourses for further instructions.

-• PowerPoint Presentation (50 points)
+• PowerPoint Presentation (75 points)

-- The PowerPoint presentations will be visual representations of the Major Decision-Making research paper.
+o The PowerPoint presentations will be visual representations of the Major Decision-Making research paper.
 Students may follow the outline of the major/career research paper to complete their presentation.
 Students are encouraged to be creative with their presentation, which will be presented in class during group presentations.
-More details will be provided in class. - Information Interview (50 points) - The information interview is a technique used to explore and research occupations and organizations.
+More details will be provided in class.

+• Information Interview (50 points)

+The information interview is a technique used to explore and research occupations and organizations.
 It involves talking to people who are in an occupation you are considering to learn more about it, or it might be used to network and research a potential employer.
 Please take note that COMPASS mentors, COMPASS faculty, Excel faculty, and class guests are OFF LIMITS.
 Students may not interview family members.
 See Webcourses for further instructions.

-• Resume/Cover Letter Preparation (60 points)
+• Resume/Cover Letter Preparation (50 points)

-• Students will create a resume and cover letter that will be critiqued by an instructor or designee.
+O Students will create a resume and cover letter that will be critiqued by an instructor or designee.
 See this website for help with completing the assignment: https://career.ucf.edu/resumes/

-• Career Action Plan (60 points)
+• Career Action Plan (50 points)

-• Students will complete an action plan and decide on three goals they want to accomplish before graduation that will enhance future career goals.
+Students will complete an action plan and decide on three goals they want to accomplish before graduation that will enhance future career goals.
 Students will discuss specific actions they will take to achieve those goals and will include a timeline.
 See Webcourses for further instructions.

-• Major Decision-Making Paper (90 points)
+• Major Decision-Making Paper (50 points)

-• Students will complete a research paper that discusses the results of the assessments, major options, and career options.
+Students will complete a research paper that discusses the results of the assessments, major options, and career options.
 See Webcourses for further instructions.